pycroscopy/pycroscopy/examples/cookbooks/README.txt

 6. Data type manipulation utilities
 7. Parallel computation

-To learn how to write to pycroscopy HDF5 files, go through these additional documents in the recommended order:
+To learn how to write to pycroscopy HDF5 files, write data processing classes, or adding functionality to pycroscopy, go through these additional documents in the recommended order:

 8. Utilities that assist in writing data
 9. Utilities to write pycroscopy HDF5 files

-To learn how to write data processing classes or adding functionality to pycroscopy, go through these documents:
 10. Formalizing Data Processing
 11. Input / Output / Computing utilities